Asterrea/plexus-route-builder/README.md

 # plexus-route-builder
-Builds GTFS files and GeoJSON file from the old mongoDB database of Plexus found in thesis-plexus.herokuapp.com
+Builds GTFS files and GeoJSON file of Metro Manila, Philippines from the mongoDB database of Plexus found in thesis-plexus.herokuapp.com

 <b>Building from Exsiting MongoDB Database</b>